TshilidziT/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . .. /boot command to list all files in long format in current directory and parent directory file /tmp/iamafile command to print the type of file named ln -s /bin/ls __ls__ command to create a symbolic link betweeen files
+ls -la . .. /boot command to list all files in long format in current directory and parent directory file /tmp/iamafile command to print the type of file named ln -s /bin/ls __ls__ command to create a symbolic link betweeen files cp -u *.html ../  command to copy all HTML files from current to parent directory